-455-24.1 Drilled Shafts: Price and payment will be full compensation for all drilled shafts, including the cost of concrete, reinforcing steel and cross-hole sonic logging tubes, including all labor, materials, equipment, and incidentals necessary to complete the drilled shaft.
-The cost of the reinforcing steel, including lap lengths, to accommodate shaft lengths longer than shown in the Plans is included in the cost of drilled shafts.
-Costs associated with repairing defects found in the drilled shaft shall be included in the cost of the drilled shaft.

-455-24.2 Drilled Shafts (Unreinforced): Price and payment will be full compensation for all drilled shafts (unreinforced), including the cost of concrete and all labor, equipment, materials, and incidentals necessary to complete the drilled shaft.

-455-24.3 Unclassified Shaft Excavation: Price and payment will be full compensation for the shaft excavation (except for the additional costs included under the associated pay items for casing); removal from the site and disposal of excavated materials; restoring the site as required; cleaning and inspecting shaft excavations; using slurry as necessary; using drilling equipment; blasting procedures, special tools and special drilling equipment to excavate the shaft to the depth indicated in the Plans; and furnishing all other labor, materials, and equipment necessary to complete the work in an acceptable manner.

-455-24.4 Test Holes: No separate payment will be made for test hole (method shaft).
-All cost of test holes will be included in the cost of drilled shafts.

-455-24.5 Core (Shaft Excavation): Price and payment will be full compensation for drilling and classifying the cores/pilot hole, delivering them to the Department, furnishing drilled shaft concrete to fill the core/pilot hole, and all other expenses necessary to complete the work.
-When SPT tests are substituted for cores/pilot holes as provided in 455-15.6, they will be paid for at the price per foot for coring.

-455-24.6 Casings: Price and payment will be full compensation for additional costs necessary for furnishing and placing the permanent casing in the shaft excavation above the costs attributable to the work paid for under associated pay items for unclassified shaft excavation.

-455-24.7 Protection of Existing Structures: Price and payment will include all cost of work shown in the Plans or described herein for protection of existing structures.
-When the Contract Documents do not include an item for protection of existing structures, the cost of settlement monitoring as required by these Specifications will be included in the cost of unclassified shaft excavation the structure; however, work in addition to settlement monitoring will be paid for as Unforeseeable Work when such additional work is ordered by the Engineer.

-455-24.8 Load Tests: Price and payment will include all costs related to the performance of the load test.
+- 455-24.1 Drilled Shafts: Price and payment will be full compensation for all drilled shafts, including the cost of concrete, reinforcing steel and cross-hole sonic logging tubes, including all labor, materials, equipment, and incidentals necessary to complete the drilled shaft.
+The cost of the reinforcing steel, including lap lengths, to accommodate shaft lengths longer than shown in the plans is included in the cost of Drilled Shafts.
+Costs associated with repairing defects found in the drilled shaft shall be included in the cost of the drilled shaft. - 455-24.2 Drilled Shafts (Unreinforced): Price and payment will be full compensation for all drilled shafts (unreinforced), including the cost of concrete and all labor, equipment, materials, and incidentals necessary to complete the drilled shaft. - 455-24.3 Unclassified Shaft Excavation: Price and payment will be full compensation for the shaft excavation (except for the additional costs included under the associated pay items for casing); removal from the site and disposal of excavated materials; restoring the site as required; cleaning and inspecting shaft excavations; using slurry as necessary; using drilling equipment; blasting procedures, special tools and special drilling equipment to excavate the shaft to the depth indicated in the plans; and furnishing all other labor, materials, and equipment necessary to complete the work in an acceptable manner. - 455-24.4 Bell Footings: Price and payment will be full compensation for forming and excavating the bell beyond the diameter of the drilled shaft, furnishing and casting additional concrete necessary to fill the bell outside the shaft together with any extra reinforcing steel required, removing excavated materials from the site, and all other expenses necessary to complete the work. - 455-24.5 Test Holes: No separate payment will be made for Test Hole.
+All cost of Test Holes will be included in the cost of Drilled Shafts. - 455-24.6 Test Bells: Price and payment will be full compensation for forming the test bell, providing inspection facilities, backfilling the bell when the test hole is drilled out of position, and all other expenses necessary to complete the work. - 455-24.7 Core (Shaft Excavation): Price and payment will be full compensation for drilling and classifying the cores/pilot hole, delivering them to the Department, furnishing drilled shaft concrete to fill the core/pilot hole, and all other expenses necessary to complete the work.
+When SPT tests are substituted for cores/pilot holes as provided in 455-15.6, they will be paid for at the price per foot for coring. - 455-24.8 Casings: Price and payment will be full compensation for additional costs necessary for furnishing and placing the casing in the shaft excavation above the costs attributable to the work paid for under associated pay items for Unclassified Shaft Excavation. - 455-24.9 Protection of Existing Structures: Price and payment will include all cost of work shown in the plans or described herein for protection of existing structures.
+When the Contract Documents do not include an item for protection of existing structures, the cost of settlement monitoring as required by these Specifications will be included in the cost of Unclassified Shaft Excavation; however, work in addition to settlement monitoring will be paid for as Unforeseeable Work when such additional work is ordered by the Engineer. - 455-24.10 Load Tests: Price and payment will include all costs related to the performance of the load test.